How To Cover Eyebrows Without Glue

 If you want to try covering your brows with concealer, you will find that the brow will blend in effortlessly into the skin in the surrounding area.

-This is a quick method that has an easy application and removal method, as you would just remove the concealed brow with the rest of your makeup while cleansing the face at the end of the day.
+As you remove the concealed brow along with the rest of your makeup while cleansing your face at the end of the day.

 Using concealer as a way to make the brows appear discreet is an ideal trial for seeing how the brows would look with a lightened tone that bleaching the brows can provide.

-If you want your brows to be temporarily concealed, and do not want to use an adhesive to do so, covering the brows with a concealer would be the easiest option.
-You can also achieve a similar effect by using a light colored, opaque brow gel or pencil.
+If you want your brows to be temporarily concealed and do not want to use an adhesive to do so, covering the brows with a concealer would be the easiest option.

 Bleaching Your Eyebrows

-Bleaching the brows is another alternative but will achieve a different look.
-The brows can be lightened with the bleach, to achieve a softer finish that is more easily concealed or can be bleached completely leaving no color in the brows at all.
-Bleaching the brows completely will deliver a more intense look, as well.
+The brows can be lightened with the bleach, to achieve a softer finish that is more easily concealed or can be bleached completely, leaving no colour in the brows at all.

-With this method, the brows will remain lightened for several weeks.
-The brow hairs will still go through their natural growth cycle, so some hair shedding and natural color emerging will occur.
+The brow hairs will still go through their natural growth cycle, so some hair shedding and natural colour emerging will occur.

-While it is best to avoid doing too many touch-ups with bleach, as to not damage the hair, using a lighter colored brow gel to maintain the lightened appearance will help until it is time to re-bleach the new brow hairs.
+Using a lighter colored brow gel to maintain the lightened appearance will help until it is time to re-bleach the new brow hairs.

 Here’s a fun tutorial for bleaching your eyebrows from Celine Bernaerts on YouTube.